2nd Chronicles Chapter 18

 (/dʒəˈhɒʃəfæt/; alternatively spelled Jehosaphat, Josaphat, or Yehoshafat; Modern: Yəhōšafat, Tiberian: Yŏhōšāp̄āṭ, “Yahweh has judged”; Greek: Ἰωσαφάτ, romanized: Iosafát; Latin: Josaphat), according to 1 Kings 22:41, was the son of Asa, and the fourth king of the Kingdom of Judah For more info click here

-said to the king of Israel, Please, inquire, at the word of YAHWEH יְהֹוָה
+said to the king of Israel, Please, consult, the word of YAHWEH יְהֹוָה

 Hebrew Yəhōwā, one vocalization of the Tetragrammaton יהוה (YHWH), the proper name of the God of Israel in the Hebrew Bible/Old Testament.
 It is considered one of the seven names of God in Judaism and a form of God’s name in Christianity.
 Covenant making covenant keeping GOD.
 For more info click here

-18:5 Therefore the king of Israel gathered together of prophets four hundred men, and said to them, Shall we go to Ramoth-Gileadרָמֹת גִּלְעָד
+18:5 So the king of Israel gathered together of prophets four hundred men, and said to them, Shall we go to Ramoth-Gileadרָמֹת גִּלְעָד

 romanized: Rāmōṯ Gilʿāḏ, meaning “Heights of Gilead”), was a Levitical city and city of refuge east of the Jordan River in the Hebrew Bible, also called “Ramoth in Gilead” (Deuteronomy 4:43; Joshua 20:8; Joshua 21:38) or “Ramoth Galaad” in the Douay–Rheims Bible.
 It was located in the tribal territorial allotment of the tribe of Gad.